-- ■Set up the sawmill on firm, level ground and level the sawmill.
+- Set up the sawmill on firm, level ground and level the sawmill.
 Secure the sawmill to the ground to prevent moving during operation.
-A concrete foundation or pads (rated to support 31 T/m2 at each sawmill foot position) and 16mm anchored bolts are recommended. - ■Under roof, the sawmill should always be operated with the sawdust collection system. - The sawmill cannot be operated outdoors when it is raining/snowing and in case of rain/snow the sawmill must be stored under roof or indoors. - ■The sawmill can be operated in temperature range of -15° C to 40° C only. - ■The illumination at the operator's position should be at least 300lx. - ■The sawmill operator's position is shown below.
+A concrete foundation (rated to support 31T/m2 at each sawmill foot position) and 16mm anchored bolts are recommended. - Under roof, the sawmill should always be operated with the sawdust collection system. - AC sawmills can not be operated when it is raining/snowing and in case of rain or snow the sawmill must be stored under roof or indoors. - The sawmill can be operated in temperature range from -15° C to 40° C only. - ■Illuminance at operator's position must be 300lx. - The sawmill's operator position is shown below.